GrahamBragg/genealogy-backend/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Significant inspiration (straight copying) for models from [gedcomx-ts](https://github.com/Freedoms-Loom/gedcomx-ts)

-## Swagger UI

-This project includes a swagger api definition which can be accessed at [http://localhost:3000/api](http://localhost:3000/api).

-This contains a reference to the API end points and the models involved.

 ## Sample JSON